labzero/guides/devops/runbook_guide.md

 * Conform to a naming convention of your determination, possibly starting the name of each `Runbook` with the word "`Runbook`."
 * Remove and replace each section's details with concise relevant content as instructed inline.
 For the sake of clarity and conciseness, do not retain the inline instructions; you can always refer back to this document or your modified template.
 * Create an index of `Runbooks` for your organization if it doesn't exist.
 Ensure your new `Runbook` is added to the index.
-* Share your thoughts with us!
-We'd love to know how it works for you and how we can improve upon this guide and template going forward.
-Who knows, maybe together with you we can convince the entire software community to adopt this standard.

 ### How to Import Into Atlassian Confluence
 If you're using Atlassian Confluence, follow these steps to import this Markdown and use it to generate a template: